I Think My Intellectual Property Rights Are Being Infringed; What Now?

 I Want Help Deciding How I Should Proceed

-If you would like to discuss how to proceed in your matter, please contact us for a complimentary and confidential telephone appointment.
+If you would like to discuss how to proceed in your matter, please contact us now for a complimentary and confidential initial telephone appointment.